 - Freshmen - One (1) day

 The needs of our students, staff, alumni, and their families are prayed for by the school community each month.
 To add someone to the prayer list, email the Mission & Ministry office

 .
 Include the first and last name of the person, relationship to Foley, and reason for the prayer.

 Bishop Foley Catholic strives to spread the light of Christ and is committed to serving the community.
 Staff and faculty offer a ministry of presence by being available in times of crisis by listening, comforting, counseling, and caring for individuals/family members in their time of need.

 Additionally, Foley requires students to perform service hours throughout the year.
 One highlight of the year includes a "Be the Difference Day" where all students, faculty, and staff spend a day doing service throughout Metro Detroit.
 The service form

-that must be completed and returned within two weeks of doing service, in order for the hours to count.
-Questions can be directed to BFC President, Father Gerry
+for students must be completed and returned within two weeks of doing service, in order for the hours to count.
+Questions can be directed to Mission & Ministry Director, Ashley Hursin

 Service Hour Requirements